1. Email us at Cancerdata, or call us at 1-800-252-8059 to discuss the feasibility and timeline of your proposal.

 Austin, TX 78701

-6. Once DSHS-IRB approval is received, the TCR will provide an estimate of the timeline to complete your data request.
-Factors such as the size and type of request, as well as the number of other data requests and registry projects at that time can affect the speed at which we can complete your data set.
+7. Once DSHS-IRB approval is received, within two weeks the TCR will provide an estimate of the timeline to complete your data request.
+Factors such as the size and type of request, as well as the number of other data requests and registry projects at that time can affect the timeframe in which we can prepare your data set.

 ph: 512-305-8506 (outside of Texas)